Near Sandstone in Pine County, Minnesota — The American Midwest (Upper Plains)

 Erected by Minnesota Department of Natural Resources.

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1896.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Crushing Stone (within shouting distance of this marker); A Railroad Industry (about 500 feet away, measured in a direct line); Sawing Slabs (approx. 0.2 miles away); Forming Blocks (approx. ¼ mile away); Sandstone Area Veterans Memorial (approx. 2.2 miles away); Lumbering in Minnesota (approx. 3.6 miles away); The Hinckley Fire (approx. 10.6 miles away); The Great Hinckley Fire (approx. 10.9 miles away).
+Forming Blocks (about 700 feet away, measured in a direct line); Power (approx. 0.2 miles away); Crushing Stone (approx. 0.2 miles away); A Railroad Industry (approx. ¼ mile away); Sandstone Area Veterans Memorial (approx. 2 miles away); Lumbering in Minnesota (approx. 3.7 miles away); The Hinckley Fire (approx. 10½ miles away); The Great Hinckley Fire (approx. 10.8 miles away).
 Touch for a list and map of all markers in Sandstone.

 Credits.
 This page was last revised on September 6, 2022.
 It was originally submitted on August 26, 2022, by McGhiever of St Paul, Minnesota.
 This page has been viewed 51 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on August 26, 2022, by McGhiever of St Paul, Minnesota. • J. Makali Bruton was the editor who published this page.